Yu713/daimon/README.md

 All original parts of this project are licensed under Apache 2.0.
 The IBM Watson Unity SDK and the IBM Unity SDK core are also governed by an Apache 2.0 license.
-SALSA is commercial and you will have to btain your own license.
+SALSA is commercial and you will have to obtain your own license.
 The full Apache 2.0 license text is available in [LICENSE](LICENSE.md).

 ## References